John Baxter b. 1941

 This site is written mainly with friends in mind with whom I enjoy exchanging views and as a way of setting out my ideas.
-This makes it more of an anthology of articles than a blog and they are most easily accessed by clicking on the Table of Contents which describes what you will find on the “pages” listed along the top.
+This makes it more of an anthology of articles than a blog, except that during COVID -19 I did carry out a daily blog for the duration of the lock-down.

-Often I start writing simply to try and sort out my own thoughts, but if this leads you to comment – for or against – I am delighted to make the site more a base for discussion rather than just an expression of my own opinions, so please send me an email to firstname.lastname@example.org I will reply and add your comments to the site. ( preserving your anonymity if you wish)
+I start writing simply to try and sort out my own thoughts, but if this leads you to comment – for or against – I am delighted to discuss with you, so please send me an email to firstname.lastname@example.org I will reply and add your comments to the site. ( preserving your anonymity if you wish)

-As well as enjoying writing I have a seperate site concentrating on my visual world – my drawing, painting and photography. (www.getshot.co.uk I hope you will visit that too.
+As well as enjoying writing I have a separate site concentrating on my drawing, painting and photography. (www.getshot.co.uk I hope you will visit that too.

 C.V.
 For seventeen years (until 2010) I worked as a professional photographer, qualifying in 96 with a Licentiate from the British Institute of Professional Photography.
-I am now semi-retired and remain available for portrait sittings and local photo journalism.
+I am now retired but remain available for portrait photos and portrait drawings and paintings and local photo journalism.

-For 25 years I taught about religion and ethical issues in schools.
+For 25 before that I taught about religion and ethical issues in schools.
 (RE) and I studied Theology, Religious Studies, Education and Philosophy at Rhodes University (SA), Oxford and Bristol Universities.
-I have also studied Art and Art History, and have held photographic and painting exhibitions of my work in North Devon, Somerset and as a member of the Bruton Art Society whose website I run.
+I have also studied Art and Art History, and have held photographic and painting exhibitions of my work in North Devon, in Somerset and as a member of the Bruton Art Society.

 I have also written and photographed for local papers and some specialist journals.
-I started up and edited our local community web magazine the Wincanton Window for two years until October 2011.
-As a trustee I remain involved in promoting it, encouraging writers and contributing to it.
+I started up and edited for two years our local community web magazine the Wincanton Window until October 2011.

 Personally I find I am unable to stop constantly re-examining the views I am inclined to hold.
 If you wish to label me you will need to read what I have written.
-Politically I remain a Liberal and continue to to be an active supporter of the Liberal Democrats.
+Politically I have been an active supporter of the Liberal Democrats.